Text-Conditioned Background Generation for Editable Multi-Layer Documents: Experiments and Results

 \subsection{User Study}

 We conducted a user study with 30 participants to evaluate our document background generation framework.
 For each task, participants viewed the original document (PDF or slide) and three anonymized outputs (BAGEL, GPT-5, and \emph{Ours}) and rated them across four design dimensions—\emph{Layout preservation}, \emph{Color harmony}, \emph{Graphic style consistency}, and \emph{Prompt compliance}—using a 5-point Likert scale.
+Appropriate measures were taken to ensure that method identities were not disclosed to participants during the study.
 As shown in Figure~\ref{fig:user_study}, our method achieved the highest score in every dimension (4.669–4.8024), whereas BAGEL and GPT-5 scored substantially lower (1.169–1.6452).
 Participants also selected their preferred output for each task, and \textbf{83.57\%} of all votes favored \emph{Ours}, compared to 15.24\% for GPT-5 and 1.43\% for BAGEL.
 These results demonstrate that users consistently prefer our approach for maintaining readability and producing visually coherent backgrounds.
-Detailed analysis are provided in Appendix~\ref{appendix:user_study}.
+Detailed analysis and explanations are provided in Appendix~\ref{appendix:user_study}.